 We use our Sports Premium Funding in a variety of ways in order to improve sports provision at Fosse.

-Sports Coach: the majority of our expenditure on PE and Sports is spent employing a full time sports specialist coach to ensure that PE and Sport is taught to an expert level at all times.
-Her annual salary is partially paid by use of the sports fund.
-Until July 2015 we also employed a junior sports coach to support the development of PE but have elected to use other staff to run sports clubs and teams.
+Sports Coach: historically, the majority of our expenditure on PE and Sports has been spent employing a full time sports specialist coach to ensure that PE and Sport is taught to an expert level at all times.
+The sports coach’s annual salary is partially paid by use of the sports fund.

 Transport: one of our fundamental issues is ensuring that we are able to transport pupils to and from extended school activities.
-We are using two mini bus trips each week for football matches and swimming club at a cost of £4,000 Income of £1,440 reduces this to £2,560.
+Hiring mini busses to transport pupils to and from sporting events has cost upwards of £2,000 a year.

-Pool hire: we hire a local pool for swimming club at a cost of £900.
+Pool hire: we have hired a local pool for swimming club at a cost of £900.